gl-inet/docs3.x/docs/troubleshooting/cannot_access_web_admin_panel.md

-# Can't Access Web Admin Panel
+# Can't access web Admin Panel

 Sometimes you may be unable to access 192.168.8.1 to login web Admin Panel, there maybe several reasons.